-Also called Phytophthora infestans, is a dangerous fungus which attacks mainly tomato and potato.
+Also called Phytophthora infestans, it is a dangerous fungus which attacks mainly tomato and potato.

 Attacking leaves, fruits and stems.

 The first symptoms are white powder and black veins on the lower side of the leaves.